O1sims/MigrationNI/README.md

 ## Resulting figures

 The charts and graphics can be found in the [`figures/editied`](https://github.com/O1sims/MigrationNI/tree/master/figures/edited) directory.
-Here you will find another Markdown file documenting each figures.
+Here, you will find another [README](https://github.com/O1sims/MigrationNI/tree/master/figures/edited/README.md) file which documents each figure.

 ## Contact